-For the fiscal year ended November 26, 2022
+For the fiscal year ended November 25, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File No. 000-00209

-BASSETT FURNITURE INDUSTRIES, INCORPORATED (Exact name of registrant as specified in its charter)

-VIRGINIA (State or other jurisdiction of incorporation or organization)

-3525 FAIRYSTONE PARK HIGHWAY BASSETT, virginia

-(Address of principal executive offices)

-Registrant's telephone number, including area code 276/629-6000
+I of the lise. ii year ended 1000ember 20, 2020 OR ☐ TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the transition period from to For the transition period from BASSETT · · · · · · · · · · · · · · · · · · · (Exact name of registrant as specified in its chart er) diction of 3525 FAIRYSTONE PAI RK HIGHWAY a) c) l Registrant's telephone number, including area code 276 /629-6000 Securities registere ed pursuant to Section 12(b) of the e Act: Name of eac Common Stock (\$5.00 par value) BSET NASDAQ Securit es registered pursuan at to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the e Securities Act ☐ Yes ⊠ No Indicate by check mark if the registrant is no ot required to file report ts pursuant to Section 13 or Section 15(d) of the Act. □ Yes ⊠ No emerging growth company.
+See the definition ns of "large accelerated Large Accelerated Filer Accelerated Filer \boxtimes Non-Accelerated Filer Smaller reporting company 🗵 Emerging growth company \square If an emerging growth company, indicate by or revised financial accounting standards pro ended transition pe riod for complying with any new Indicate by check mark whether the registrat over financial reporting under Section 404(b issued its audit report.

-Securities registered pursuant to Section 12(b) of the Act:
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Title of each class: Trading Symbol Name of each exchange on which registered Common Stock (\$5.00 par value) BSET NASDAQ

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act  Yes 🖾 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes  No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months, and (2) has been subject to such filing requirements for at least the past 90 days. \square Yes \square No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗌 No

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer X

-Non-Accelerated Filer Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box its audit report.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued

-\mathbf{X}
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b2 of the Exchange Act).

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of May 28, 2022 was \$166,389,769.

-54-0135270 (I.R.S.
-Employer Identification No.)

-24055 (Zip Code)

-The number of shares of the Registrant's common stock outstanding on January 13, 2023 was 8,957,259.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Bassett Furniture Industries, Incorporated definitive Proxy Statement for its 2022 Annual Meeting of Stockholders to be held March 8, 2023, to be filed with the Securities and Exchange Commission pursuant to Regulation 14A under the Securities Exchange Act of 1934 (the "Proxy Statement") are incorporated by reference into Part III of this Form 10-K.
+Yes No The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of May 27, 2023 was \$111,906,463.
+The number of shares of the Registrant's common stock outstanding on January 19, 2024 was 8,811,226.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Bassett Furniture Industries, Incorporated definitive Proxy Statement for its 2023 Annual Meeting of Stockholders to be held March 6, 2024, to be filed with the Securities and Exchange Commission pursuant to Regulation 14A under the Securities Exchange Act of 1934 (the "Proxy Statement") are incorporated by reference into Part III of this Form 10-K.